This course is open for applications.

 Careers / Further study

-The course provides excellent preparation for a career in commercial and domestic interiors, retail, leisure, and exhibition design.
+This degree is excellent preparation for a career in commercial and domestic interiors, retail, leisure, and exhibition design.
 You could also choose to specialise in furniture, product or lighting design.

 Some graduates go on to set up their own freelance design businesses.